 If you want journalistic or artistic photography plus portraiture, check to make sure your photographer is willing to do different styles.
 Some don’t.
 One way to get a good sense of a photographer’s style is to look through his or her portfolio.
 You want your family to savor these memories for generations, so be sure to communicate your desires to the photographer.

-Packages, Proofs, Privacy, & Prints
+Packages, Proofs, Privacy, and Prints

 There is a lot more that goes into hiring a photographer than what shots he or she will take on the wedding day.
 If you follow some simple guidelines, you can make the hiring process easier and lessen the possibility of undesirable surprises.